viadeo/tetra-icons/README.md

 All new `.svg` icon must be inside the `icons` folder with the file name pattern `iconname.svg`.

-- Generate webFont via the cmd : `npm run generate-icon`
+1. Generate webFont via the cmd : `npm run generate-icon`
-- Check the webFont `open index.html`
+2. Check the webFont `open dist/index.html`
+3. Push to the master `git commit -am "Update tetra-icon" && git push`
+4. Deploy to gh-pages `git subtree push --prefix dist origin gh-pages`